Divider

 All current ticket and fare information is available on our fares page.

-Disabled access & Carers
+Disabled access & carers

 Do you offer discounts for carers?

+Registered Carers travel for free when accompanying any registered disabled passenger during normal service running days.
+A charge will apply for Special Events.
+Carers can now purchase a ticket online when purchasing a full price adult or child ticket.
 We request customers requiring carers ticket please produce of one of the following forms of ID when collecting tickets: Personal Independence Payment (PIP) Document, Disability Living Allowance Record Book, Attendance Allowance Book, Invalidity Benefit Book, Visual Impairment Registration Card (BD8), Blue/Orange Parking Permit or written confirmation of the above from the DWP with photographic identification.

 Do you have disabled parking?